RoyArkh/ku-fix/README.md

 ## 🚀 Installation

-Follow these steps to install the manually:
+Follow these steps to install the extesion:

 ### 1. Download the project
 Clone or download this repository to your computer from this page.
 Click on "Code" and then "Download ZIP".